Ha Giang is arguably one of the most breathtaking places in northern Vietnam, famous for its majestic landscapes and winding mountain roads.

 Climate

-December/January is the coldest time in the mountainous districts at Ha Giang.
-August is the hottest time of the year.
+December/January is the coldest month in the mountainous districts of Ha Giang, and August is the hottest month.

 Most people will travel from Hanoi to Ha Giang.